Harry Ostrer

-He is a Professor of Pathology and Genetics at Albert Einstein College of Medicine of Yeshiva University and Director of Genetic and Genomic Testing at Montefiore Medical Center.
+He is a professor of Pathology and Genetics at Albert Einstein College of Medicine of Yeshiva University and Director of Genetic and Genomic Testing at Montefiore Medical Center.

 For the prior 21 years he was Professor of Pediatrics, Pathology and Medicine and Director of the Human Genetics Program at New York University School of Medicine.

 Education

-Ostrer graduated in 1972 from the Massachusetts Institute of Technology (Physics, Course 8).
-As an undergraduate student, he worked in the laboratory of Salvador Luria, studying the effects of the bactericidal agent Colicin K. He received his M.D. degree from the Columbia University College of Physicians and Surgeons in 1976.
+Ostrer graduated in 1972 from the Massachusetts Institute of Technology, where he worked as an undergraduate student under Salvador Luria, studying the effects of the bactericidal agent Colicin K. He received his M.D. degree from the Columbia University College of Physicians and Surgeons in 1976.

 While at Columbia, he established a community-based genetic screening program that was a pivotal influence on his subsequent career choice of medical genetics.
 He trained in pediatrics and medical genetics at Johns Hopkins University and in molecular genetics at the National Institutes of Health (NIH).

 While at NIH, he worked in the laboratory of Joram Piatigorsky to understand the molecular biology of crystallins in the developing lens.
 Prior to his position at NYU, Ostrer was a research associate of the Howard Hughes Medical Institute at Johns Hopkins University and a faculty member at the University of Florida College of Medicine in Gainesville, Florida.